Grey Duck Garlic

 Siberian Gourmet Garlic Recipes

 SIBERIAN has a hot bite when eaten raw soon after it is chopped, but it is our mildest garlic when cooked.
-It is easy to peel and a good choice for baked garlic.
+It is easy to peel and a great choice for baked garlic.

 Roasted Garlic